 - Rate your emotional state on a scale of 1–5 for each trade.

-Reviewing a single trade is helpful, but the magic happens when you look at the aggregate data.
+Reviewing a single trade is helpful, but the magic happens when you look at aggregate data.

-After reviewing 20-30 trades, patterns will emerge.
-You might find you always lose on Mondays, overtrade after a win streak, or consistently cut your winners too short.
-Grouping your trades by label, time, instrument, or setup allows you to find these clusters quickly.
+After reviewing 20–30 trades, patterns will emerge.
+You might find you always lose on Mondays, overtrade after a win streak, or consistently cut winners too short.
+Grouping trades by label, time, instrument, or setup reveals these clusters quickly.

 An AI trading coach can drastically accelerate this process by spotting non-obvious patterns in your data that you might miss yourself.

 Manual journaling is tedious.
-That's why Trarity handles the heavy lifting so you can focus on the review:
+Trarity handles the heavy lifting so you can focus on the review:

 - Seamless integration for automatic trade imports — no manual data entry.

-- Advanced trading analytics that surface patterns across hundreds of trades effortlessly.
+- Advanced trading analytics that surface patterns across hundreds of trades.

-- An AI trading coach that gives personalized, actionable feedback on your common trading mistakes.
+- An AI trading coach that gives personalized, actionable feedback on common mistakes.

-- A powerful trade labeling system to filter by setups, emotions, and specific market conditions.
+- A powerful trade labeling system to filter by setups, emotions, and market conditions.